Skip to content

 • Property management software for real estate companies

-Let’s unravel 13 no-code app examples that made a difference in the lives of real people, primarily for business purposes, and see how this trend is here to stay.
+We have 13 examples to illustrate how no-code can make a real difference in the lives of people, for all kinds of purposes, and see how this trend is here to stay.

 Goodgigs is a job board for “social impact” jobs, meaning that it only displays opportunities for positions that either directly or indirectly impact people or the environment positively.